Pregnancy Disability Leave in California

 The purpose of this article is to provide an overview of the California Pregnancy Disability Leave Act and how it works independently or in conjunction with the Federal FMLA laws.
-In addition this article will give an overview of the Pregnancy Disability Insurance, and the Temporary Disability Insurance Programs.
+In addition, this article will give an overview of the Pregnancy Disability Insurance, and the Temporary Disability Insurance Programs.

 Employers who are seeking information on how California’s Family Rights Act corresponds with the Federal FMLA laws should read California’s FMLA: The Family Rights Act and the Federal FMLA, an Overview.

-California has some of the highest number of employment laws governing protected leave in the U.S.A.
+California has some of the highest numbers of employment laws governing protected leave in the U.S.A.
 Employers in California must balance between both State and Federal laws.
 In addition, many of California’s cities have local, and often overlapping, sick leave, advanced scheduling and minimum wage laws that govern employees.
 In addition, many of those laws have some of the highest penalties for employers in the country.
-That is only one many major reason that SwipeClock’s advanced software provides becomes so crucial for employers.
+That is only one many major reasons that SwipeClock’s advanced software provides becomes so crucial for employers.
 It helps business to stay compliant and maintain their bottom lines.
 It can make a difference of thousands of dollars in penalties and fines.

 Pregnancy Disability Leave Act Overview

 California Provides a protected, but unpaid leave for women who are unable to perform their work duties due to conditions related to pregnancy.
 Nearly all employees are covered by the act.
 Any business that has 5 or more employees must provide Pregnancy Disability Leave (PDL) to their employees.
-The only exception to this rule is non-profit businesses or religious organizations,which are exempt.
+The only exception to this rule is non-profit businesses or religious organizations, which are exempt.

-Unlike California Family Rights Act (CFRA) or the federal Family Medical Leave Act (FMLA), there is no requirements that the employee be employed for a certain amount of time or have worked a minimum number of hours.
+Unlike California Family Rights Act (CFRA) or the federal Family Medical Leave Act (FMLA), there are no requirements that the employee is employed for a certain amount of time or have worked a minimum number of hours.
 Therefore, new employees are immediately eligible for the leave.
 This is different from FMLA and CFRA, both of which require a total of 12 months employment and 1,250 hours worked in the previous year.

 The Pregnancy Disability Leave Act provides up to 4 months of protected leave which boils down to 88 work days or 122 calendar days.
-PDL taken by employees does not count concurrently with CFRA leave because CFRA leave does not include pregnancy related disability.
+PDL taken by employees does not count concurrently with CFRA leave because CFRA leave does not include pregnancy-related disability.

-However PDL leave can often run concurrently with FMLA leave.
+However, PDL leave can often run concurrently with FMLA leave.
 If the employer and employee qualify under FMLA, then leave can be taken concurrently.
 It is important that the employer notify the employee at the beginning of the leave that the employee’s leave will count toward PDL and FMLA simultaneously.
 If the employer does not find out the reason for the leave until the employee returns to work, then the employer must immediately inform the employee that the leave taken counted toward both laws.
-Otherwise, the employer cannot retroactively apply leave taken.
+Otherwise, the employer cannot retroactively apply to leave taken.